-In 2020, the City of New Westminster had to cancel its regular in-person Canada Day celebrations because of COVID-19.
-Although the live event didn’t happen in 2020, the city still celebrated July 1st with its own online virtual event.
-There were interactive things to do and fireworks to enjoy from home.
-For more information see New Westminster’s Canada Day page.
-Details about Canada Day celebrations in 2021 are to be confirmed.
+In 2020 the City of New Westminster had to cancel its regular in-person Canada Day celebrations because of COVID-19.
+The city still celebrated July 1st with its own online event.
+2021 was somewhat similar as there were still some virtual events.

 New Westminster Canada Day Events

-In a typical year, on July 1st, there are Canada Day celebrations all over Metro Vancouver, including at the following three venues in New Westminster.
+In a typical year, on July 1st, there are Canada Day celebrations all over Metro Vancouver, including at multiple venues in New Westminster.

 New Westminster Multicultural Festival

-In years where there isn’t a pandemic, the Multicultural Festival takes place along the waterfront at Westminster Pier Park from around 2:00 until 10:00 pm, with the fireworks blasting off at 10 o’clock.
+In years where there isn’t a pandemic, the Multicultural Festival takes place along the waterfront at Westminster Pier Park from around 2:00 until 10:00 pm, with the fireworks blasting off at the end.
 It’s a free event with multicultural entertainment, ethnic foods, market vendors, dancing and community organization information booths.

-Westminster Pier Park is located at #1 6th Street, so near where New Westminster’s giant red “W” sculpture can be found.
+Westminster Pier Park is located at #1 6th Street, so near where New Westminster’s giant red “W” sculpture used to be found.